gtech-mulearn/IEEE-LAUNCHPAD/profiles/arfazkhan@mulearn.md

 #### Leadership and Influence:

-- Led stakeholder collaboration to ensure the IoT feedback system met user needs effectively.
+- Led stakeholder collaboration to ensure the Customer feedback system project met user needs effectively.
 - Successfully led a team of five volunteers at IEEE Malabar Hub, resulting in a 73% increase in website traffic.
 - Coordinated a 15-member team across 26 committees for Ponnonam'23 at the District Tourism Promotion Council, ensuring seamless event execution.
 - Spearheaded "Nammude Kozhikode" initiative, boosting citizen engagement by 57% and government service utilization by 33%.